 This workplan describes the barriers that were identified by the Cook County Policy Working Group, analyzes potential options and provides next steps to achieve resolution.

-An integral part of the success of the Cook County initiative has been the consistently high level of stakeholder engagement.
-At the outset of the project, the Cook County project team identified relevant stakeholders and formed a steering committee and a stakeholder advisory group to inform the process.
-The project team got early buy-in from local stakeholders, including nonprofits, community organizations, local developers, multifamily housing agencies, higher education institutions, utilities, and local businesses.
+An integral part of the success of the Cook County initiative has been its consistently high level of stakeholder engagement.
+At the outset of the project, the Cook County project team identified relevant stakeholders and formed a steering committee and a stakeholder advisory group to inform the project’s development and implementation.
+The project team secured early buy-in from local stakeholders, including nonprofits, community organizations, local developers, multifamily housing agencies, higher education institutions, utilities, and local businesses.

 Throughout the process, the project team worked with and learned from these stakeholders and national experts to address barriers and identify solutions related to the business case for community solar, business models, the value of solar from a utility standpoint, policy and regulatory barriers, and outreach and communication.
-The project team maintained this strong stakeholder interest and buy-in through regular meetings, which provided a forum for stakeholders to stay engaged and informed about the Cook County project, as well as the state’s concurrent community solar policy process.
+The project team maintained this strong stakeholder interest and buy-in through regular meetings, which provided a forum for stakeholders to stay engaged and informed about the Cook County project and the state’s concurrent community solar policy process.

 Looking beyond the data gathered during the initial analysis and review process, the Cook County team decided to pursue a set of demonstration projects to understand the actual barriers to creating a robust community solar market.
-Cook County initiated the pilot site selection process for these projects at a stakeholder advisory group meeting, targeting Cook County property owners and encouraging them to consider hosting community solar.
-At the close of the submittal period, the team had received overwhelming interest from the community—109 properties were submitted for consideration, and 75 of these were deemed suitable for community solar.
+Cook County initiated the pilot site selection process for these projects at a stakeholder advisory group meeting targeting Cook County property owners to encourage them to consider hosting community solar.
+By the close of the submittal period, the team had received overwhelming interest from the community—109 properties were submitted for consideration, and 75 of these were deemed suitable for community solar.
 The project team received both rooftop and ground mount submissions distributed across Cook County from nonprofits, commercial properties, schools, municipalities, park facilities, and brownfields.

 In April 2017, the project team selected 15 sites for further analysis based on criteria including size, slope, obstructions, and roof life.
 The sites represent a diversity of uses, panel mount locations, size, and locations across the county.
 The sites were first analyzed by the local utility to determine grid impacts and then by an independent engineering firm to assess structural integrity and other issues.
-Though this project does not provide funding for installation, it does provide roadmaps for developers and site owners looking to begin the development process through detailed case studies.
-These case studies will include a host site description, a structural assessment, a preliminary interconnection report, financial modeling, an ownership and financing structure, a customer acquisition strategy, and operations and management planning.
+The project team provided details on the demonstration site evaluation process in the Community Solar Case Study Overview.
+Though this project did not provide funding for installation, it did provide roadmaps for developers and site owners looking to begin the development process through detailed case studies.
+These case studies include a host site description, a structural assessment, a preliminary interconnection report, financial modeling, an ownership and financing structure, a customer acquisition strategy, and operations and management planning.